Thyroid lumps are a common presentation, seen in up to 5% of the population, however only a small proportion of them are cancerous.

 The management varies depending on the type of cancer as well as the stage.
 Management options include surgical, chemotherapy, radiotherapy, and radio-iodine therapy.

 - Hemi-thyroidectomy – This involves removing half of the thyroid that contains the lesion, however is only suitable for certain tumours (e.g. small low grade non-metastatic malignancy)

-- Total Thyroidectomy – This involves removing the whole thyroid (including the isthmus); patients will always need to take thyroid hormone replacement following this surgery
+- Total thyroidectomy – Most malignant disease will require a total thyroidectomy, which involves removing the whole thyroid (including the isthmus); patients will always need to take thyroid hormone replacement following this surgery

 Complications of Thyroid Surgery